stevenelson35/stevenelson35.github.io/_posts/2024-05-12-linda-leu-day.md

 ![Butterfly on Flower]({{ site.pics_url }}20240512_193909.jpg)

-On the fence of the vegetable garden Linda identified some blackberries -- that were just starting to ripen.
+On the fence of the vegetable garden Linda identified some blackberries that were just starting to ripen.

 ![Blackberry]({{ site.pics_url }}20240512_194021.jpg)

 Fortunately there are a lot of trees at Leu Garden.
-One time we were out of tree cover Camilla ran to the next shady spot.
+One time when we were out of tree cover Camilla ran to the next shady spot.
 Probably not so much as to protect herself from the sun or heat, but, just because she likes to run.

 And I took some pics of flowers, trees, and ocassionally Camilla and Linda when they would allow it.